hashicorp/hcdiag/README.md

 | `config`        | Path to HCL configuration file                                                                                                                         | string | ""            |
 | `serial`        | Run products in sequence rather than concurrently.
 Mostly for dev - use only if you want to be especially delicate with system load.                   | bool   | false         |

+### Installation

+hcdiag is available on our [releases page](https://releases.hashicorp.com/hcdiag/), as well as via many popular package managers on different operating systems.
+Please see [docs/Installation.md](docs/installation.md) for details.

 ### Adding and Filtering Runners with Configuration

+To support a variety of troubleshooting use-cases, the runners that hcdiag executes on a system can be customized via a configuration file.

 In addition to the defaults hcdiag offers, for the host and products, diagnostic runs can be tailored to specific use-cases.
 With the `-config <FILE>` flag, users can execute HCL configuration saved to disk.
 Here's a simple example: